 Perhaps Vietnam is the last on your travel bucket list for Southeast Asia due to the many mixed views on the country’s tourism.
 Rampant scams, lurking dangers, hostile people, unsanitary streets, and many other well-established myths about traveling in Vietnam could give the most willing would-be Vietnam visitors hesitation.
 However, it’s always good to travel to places with a clear head and an open mind.
 Make your own decisions about a place and never let anything get to you.
 Most travelers to Vietnam are surprised that those negative opinions are either overly exaggerated or completely not true.

 Let us debunk nine most common misconceptions about this lovely country to help you make the most of your time here.

 Vietnam is a backward, poor, and dirty country

 Economically, Vietnam is no longer an underdeveloped country but has long held its firm position in the ranks of middle-income nations.
-Moreover, facilities have been improved a lot with new roads, huge highways, modern transportation and skyscrapers.
+Moreover, facilities have been improved a lot with new roads, huge highways, modern transportation, and skyscrapers.
 Everything you could ever need is available.
-You can find posh restaurants and hotels, free wifi, automatic payment systems.
+You can find posh restaurants and hotels, free wifi, and automatic payment systems.
 And these are not only in big cities like Hanoi or Ho Chi Minh.
 The downtown area always looks nice and clean as the government is paying extra attention to recreate the face of the whole country.